A characterisation of linear repetitivity for cut and project sets with general polytopal windows

 A (Euclidean) {\bf \(k\)-to-\(d\) cut and project scheme} \(\mathcal{S}\), where \(d \in \N\) is the {\bf dimension} and \(n \coloneqq k-d \in \N\) is the {\bf codimension}, consists of the following data: a \(k\)-dimensional vector space \(\tot\) called the {\bf total space}, a \(d\)-dimensional subspace \(\phy < \tot\) called the {\bf physical space}, a complementary \(n\)-dimensional subspace \(\intl < \tot\) called the {\bf internal space}, a lattice (i.e., a discrete co-compact subgroup) \(\Gamma < \tot\) and a {\bf window} \(W \subset \intl\).

-\begin{notation} The direct sum decomposition \(\tot = \phy + \intl\) induces projections \(\pi_\vee \colon \tot \to \phy\) and \(\pi_< \colon \tot \to \intl\).
+\begin{notation} The decomposition \(\tot = \phy + \intl\) induces projections \(\pi_\vee \colon \tot \to \phy\) and \(\pi_< \colon \tot \to \intl\).
 For \(x \in \tot\) we write \(x_\vee \coloneqq \pi_\vee(x)\).
 We use analogous notation for the projections of subsets, and projections to the internal space.
 The notation is visual (see Figure \ref{fig: cps}): it is remembered by the direction of arrows, when in the first quadrant of a \(2\)-to-\(1\) scheme.
-For example, we think of \(\phy\) as the space we project `downwards' to (even though, again, this only applies in the first quadrant).
+For example, we think of \(\phy\) as the space we project `downwards' to (when in the first quadrant).
 The notation is similar to a widely used notation \(\tot_\|\) for the physical (or `parallel') space and \(\tot_\bot\) for the internal (or `complementary') space. \end{notation}

 We will always assume that our scheme \(\mathcal{S}\) is {\bf polytopal}, meaning that \(W\) is polytopal.
 Unlike for convex polytopal, there are multiple (inequivalent) possible definitions.
 The one below is general (see Remark \ref{rem: nonconvex polytopes}) and is directly convenient to our setting.